loicdescotte/pureWebappSample/Readme.md

  * You can control precisely where/when effects occur
  * For optimization, results of pure functions can be memoized

-I recommend watching [this talk from Daniel Spiewak](https://www.youtube.com/watch?v=g_jP47HFpWA) to learn more about benefits of the IO monad.

 Test part is done using Specs2.

 How to run the sample :